 While most clinics' opening hours are limited to week days, some have staff on call for emergencies 24 hours a day.

-If you are in a remote area and uncertain where to get help, call Triple zero (000) in an emergency or healthdirect on 1800 022 222 for advice about where to go.
+If you are in a remote area and uncertain where to get help, call triple zero (000) in an emergency.